mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/README.md

 # Vehicle Digital Twin Demo with MongoDB & AWS
-Code samples and demos around using the Realm database in combination with MongoDB Atlas, Device Sync and AWS Sagemaker.
+Code samples and demos using the Realm database with MongoDB Atlas, Device Sync and AWS Sagemaker.

 [Demo Video](https://youtu.be/8SztdPe6wJA)